measuredco/react-from-json/README.md

 };
 ```

+### Props passed to your components

+Props passed to your mapped components include

+- `propKey` - name of the prop that rendered your component
+- `propIndex` - index of your component if using [flat trees](#flat-trees)
+- `_type` - the `type` value for your component
+- `...props` - the resolved value of your `props` object, with relevant child nodes rendered as components

 ### Other JSON shapes

 If your data doesn't follow the `type` | `props` shape, `react-from-json` makes it easy to map your data on the fly using the `mapProp` prop.